Skip to main content

 That must not make us forget who we are.
 A foundational requirement of any liberal democracy is the principle that all are free to live the lives they want, so long as their actions do not impinge on the freedom of others.
 The right to follow any religion, or none, is at the core of that principle.

-If there is a culpability in government, its is perhaps that these laws were not enacted decades ago.
+If there is a culpability in government, its is perhaps that laws targeting hate speech were not enacted and enforced decades ago.
 If they had been, people like Fred Nile might not have been so free to whip up lethal hatred and fear of gay men in the 1970s and 1980s, and Alan Jones might have faced sanctions for his role in the Cronulla race riots.

 If anything good is to come out of all this, it is largely due to the actions of one remarkable man, Ahmed al-Ahmed, a devout Muslim who came from Syria and has been an Australian citizen since 2022.
 When he rushed to protect Jewish fellow citizens, he thought he would die.
 That didn’t stop him.